alexfru/SediCiPU/SediCiPU.md

       and there's a rare need to initialize an array with ever increasing numbers, hence the space for
-      "movb/movw (reg+imm16), reg" (where both regs are the same) is reclaimed and resued for "push imm16", "j<cc> simm12" and "djnz lc, simm12"
+      "movb/movw (reg+imm16), reg" (where both regs are the same) is reclaimed and reused for "push imm16", "j<cc> simm12" and "djnz lc, simm12"
     - we can get away with only being able to check the parity flag for zero and so we free the (sub)opcode space where